codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/what-is-the-codefresh-yaml.md

 Remember that the assignment of a step to a stage is happening only for graphical grouping purposes.
 It does not affect the way your steps run.
 All steps will still run in the same order mentioned in the `codefresh.yml` file.

+Also notice if you enable this view a stage called *default* will show all build steps that are not explicitly assigned to a stage.